-Alexander Krimchansky is the lead systems engineer for the GeoXO and GOES-R Series Programs.
+Alexander Krimchansky is the Program Systems Engineering Lead for the Office of Geostationary Earth Orbit Observations.
 In this role, he is responsible for requirements management and analyses of the spacecraft and instruments through formulation, development, launch, and on-orbit checkout.

 Alexander is a recipient of NASA’s exceptional achievement, exceptional service, and exceptional engineering achievement medals.
 He holds a Bachelor of Engineering degree in electrical engineering from the City College of New York and a Master of Science degree in electrical engineering from Johns Hopkins University.